If you haven't yet taken advantage of Quebec's thriving whale population, then maybe it's time!

 Combine this with a trusted Canada based RV company and what do you get?

-An RV provides absolute freedom to roam and soak up the maritime rich culture, explore breathtaking landscapes and of course observe the large marine residents, being the best place to whale watch in eastern Canada!
+An RV provides absolute freedom to roam and soak up the maritime rich culture, explore breathtaking landscapes and of course observe the best whale watching routes in Canada, where you can view the large marine residents.

 Next, we discuss everything you need to know to plan your Quebec whale watching RV adventure!

-The start of the Quebec Whale Watching Route, Tadoussac, is only 215 kilometres and three hours drive north east of Quebec City.
+The start of the Quebec Whale Watching Route, is the Tadoussac Whale Watching Route, which is only 215 kilometres and three hours drive north east of Quebec City.
+The best time to do the Tadoussac Whale Watching Route is during the months of September and October.

 RVezy has a huge range of RV options on offer in the Quebec City region which could be picked up and commandeered directly to the coast.
 That means quick direct access to some Tadoussac whale watching action!